badihaki/gamedev/mechabattler/README.md

 		shells
 		warheads
 		plasma
-  Create Weapon Scriptable Obj
-	Will allow easy ref to weapons' diff values
-	Include values:
-		inGameObj - The actual object that spawns into the player's hands ** projectilePrefab - the actual projectile that spawns when shooting ** projectileSpeed - self explanatory
-		projectileDamage - self explanatory
-		** fireRate - self explanatory
-		clipSize - amount of rounds until reload maxAmmo - self explanatory
-		('**' designates values already in PlayerWeapon that just need to be moved Create Weapon Gameobj Prefabs
+		('**' designates values already in PlayerWeapon that just need to be moved Finish Weapon Scriptable Object and Weapon Object Include values:
-		Include values:
-			currentAmmo - how much ammo in the clip, can't go past clipSize ammoType - determines which ammo to take out of Include reload function
+			currentAmmo - how much ammo in the clip, can't go past clipSize ** Weapon Object maxAmmo - self explanatory
+			clipSize - amount of rounds until reload ammoType - determines which ammo to take out of reloadTime - Amount of time it takes to reload a gun Include reload function
 					Adds 'clipSize' of 'ammoType' to 'currentAmmo'

   Ride vehicle
   Make all colliders their own Child Gameobj